yourskc/docker_lsd_slam/README.md

 ### 3. Get in to container

-   open termial window and input
+   open a termial window and input

    - *docker exec -it {name-container} bash*